Anatolii Kutsevol: Career

-Since the European integration of Ukraine became the main driver for comprehensive reforms and changes in Ukraine in 2016-219 Mr. Kutsevol actively promoted environmental agenda while working as the Director of the Reform Support Team at the Ministry of Environment of Ukraine.
-He was personally involved in drafting of the EU approximized new legislation on waste management, environmental monitoring, control and liability, an integrated permit for large enterprises, which are the largest polluters.
+Since the European integration of Ukraine became the main driver for comprehensive reforms and changes in Ukraine, in 2016–2019 Kutsevol actively promoted the environmental agenda while working as the Director of the Reform Support Team at the Ministry of Environment of Ukraine.
+He was personally involved in the drafting of new legislation aligned with EU law on waste management, environmental monitoring, control and liability, and an integrated permit for large enterprises, which are the largest polluters.

-In 2020, Anatolii Kutsevol served as a Strategic Adviser to the Deputy Prime Minister on European and Euro-Atlantic Integration of Ukraine and to the Prime Minister of Ukraine advising on the EU and SDG agenda.
+In 2020, Kutsevol served as a Strategic Adviser to the Deputy Prime Minister on European and Euro-Atlantic Integration of Ukraine and to the Prime Minister of Ukraine, advising on the EU and SDG agenda.

-On October 12, 2020, the Government of Ukraine appointed Mr. Kutsevol the Deputy State Secretary of the Cabinet of Ministers of Ukraine dealing with EU, NATO, international relations, technical and financial assistance, sanctions.
+On October 12, 2020, the Government of Ukraine appointed Kutsevol Deputy State Secretary of the Cabinet of Ministers of Ukraine, dealing with the EU, NATO, international relations, technical and financial assistance, and sanctions.
+On April 15, 2023, Kutsevol was dismissed from the position of Deputy State Secretary of the Cabinet of Ministers of Ukraine in connection with his transfer to another position.

-On December 23, 2022, the President of Ukraine, Volodymyr Zelenskyy, appointed Anatolii Kutsevol as the Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Latvia.
-On April 17, 2023, he began his diplomatic mission in Latvia.
+On December 23, 2022, the President of Ukraine, Volodymyr Zelenskyy, appointed Kutsevol as the Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Latvia.
+On October 7, 2025, he ended his diplomatic mission in Latvia.

+On October 17, 2025, Kutsevol was appointed Deputy Minister of Defence of Ukraine for European Integration.

+On January 19, 2026, he was dismissed from the position of Deputy Minister of Defence of Ukraine for European Integration.

+On January 19, 2026, Kutsevol was appointed Deputy Minister of Energy of Ukraine for European Integration.

 Other information

-Civil servant of the 2nd rank.
-Holds the diplomatic rank of Envoy Extraordinary and Plenipotentiary, 2nd Class.
+Kutsevol is a civil servant of the 2nd rank and holds the diplomatic rank of Envoy Extraordinary and Plenipotentiary, 2nd Class.

-Awarded the Certificate of Honor of the Cabinet of Ministers of Ukraine (2022), Gratitude of the Prime Minister of Ukraine (2021), Chairman of the Verkhovna Rada of Ukraine (2024), Chairman of the State Border Service of Ukraine (2021), Chairman of the State Customs Service of Ukraine (2022), Go Global Awards 2022 for leadership in economic diplomacy from the International Trade Council.
-Awarded the medal "For Assistance in Protecting the State Border" from the Chairman of the State Border Service of Ukraine (2023), the breastplate "Always Faithful" of the Commander of the 36th Separate Marine Brigade.
+He was awarded the Certificate of Honor of the Cabinet of Ministers of Ukraine (2022); letters of appreciation from the Prime Minister of Ukraine (2021), the Chairman of the Verkhovna Rada of Ukraine (2024), the Chairman of the State Border Guard Service of Ukraine (2021), and the Chairman of the State Customs Service of Ukraine (2022); and the Go Global Awards 2022 for leadership in economic diplomacy from the International Trade Council.

+He was also awarded the medal "For Assistance in Protecting the State Border" by the Chairman of the State Border Guard Service of Ukraine (2023) and the breastplate "Always Faithful" by the Commander of the 36th Marine Brigade (2023).

+In 2024, the Defence Intelligence of Ukraine awarded him the "Ukraine Above All" distinction.

+In 2025, he was awarded the Latvian Minister of Defence distinction "Atzinības Goda zīme" and was appointed Commander of the Order of the Three Stars.